 Recreate the Vibe:

-A simple wooden bar-style bench or table at the edge gives you somewhere to sit while your dog burns off that 5pm chaos energy.
+A wooden bar style bench or table at the edge of the deck means you can sit down and your dog can wear out its 5pm chaos energy.

-Keep a water station (literally just a big ceramic bowl on a flat stone) tucked near the seating area.
-Your golden will find it in two seconds, I promise.
+Set up a water station (as in just like a huge ceramic bowl on a flat stone) nearby the seating area, I bet yours will find it in 2 seconds!

-For more backyard-meets-dog-paradise inspo, the 15 Creative Pet Room Ideas for Your Furry Friends has some ideas worth stealing.
+I love this backyard and dog paradise.
+For more backyard-meets-dog-paradise inspo, check out the 15 Creative Pet Room Ideas for Your Furry Friends.

 📸 Photo credit: Instagram @thedogclubhq